The spectral density of dense random networks and the breakdown of the Wigner semicircle law: Final remarks

 From the results derived in this work, one expects that, in general, the circular law of random matrix theory \cite{Rogers2009,Metz2019} should also fail in describing the spectral density of directed random networks in the dense limit.
 Following the techniques discussed in sections \ref{bbba} and \ref{assa}, the study of the eigenvalue distribution of directed networks in the dense limit is just around the corner.

 Among the results in section \ref{bbba}, we highlight the analytic equation for the averaged resolvent (see Eq.~(\ref{resolve})), which determines the spectral density of exponential random graphs in the dense limit.
-This equation has no analytic solution, in contrast to the analogous Eq.~(\ref{hjj}) yielding the Wigner law.
+This equation has no analytic solution, in contrast to the analogous Eq.~(\ref{hjj}) yielding the Wigner semicircle distribution.
 We have derived important features of the spectral density of dense exponential graphs, such as the existence of a logarithmic singularity around the origin and the absence of sharp spectral edges.
-In the case of dense random networks with a Borel degree distribution, we have studied the spectral density by solving numerically the exact Eqs.~(\ref{res1}) and (\ref{res2}).
-The results in figure \ref{borelspec} indicate that the spectral density of dense Borel networks is also supported on the entire real line, exhibiting power-law tails for large eigenvalues and $\delta$-peaks at the eigenvalues of finite-length open chains.
-Taken together, these results reveal remarkable differences with respect to the Wigner law.
+In the case of dense random networks with a Borel degree distribution, we have studied the spectral density by solving numerically the exact Eqs.~(\ref{res1}) and (\ref{res2}) for large values of the average degree.
+The results in figure \ref{borelspec} indicate that the spectral density of dense Borel networks is also supported on the entire real line, exhibiting power-law tails for large eigenvalues.
+Taken together, these results reveal remarkable differences with respect to the Wigner semicircle law.

+We have shown how the analytic results of section \ref{bbba} are recovered from the main theorem in reference \cite{Dembo}.
+While the results of section \ref{bbba} follow from the equations for the distribution of the resolvent, the theorem in \cite{Dembo} is proved through a series of techniques, including tools from free probability theory.
+These two approaches are fundamentally different and we hope that our work stimulates research towards a rigorous proof of their equivalence for arbitrary degree distributions.
+We also remark that, although the theorem in \cite{Dembo} is a compelling result about the spectral density, the approach of section \ref{bbba} is also very interesting, since it allows to compute the distribution of the resolvent, the distribution of the self-energy \cite{Abou1973}, and the inverse participation ratio \cite{Metz2010} in the dense limit.
+All these quantities are important, for instance, to study the localization properties of eigenvectors.